 YouTube has always been a big part of Aleks Tutak’s life, starting off as a viewer and now creating content of her own.
-Seeing both sides the platform has to offer, she chats about the importance of creators making videos that they enjoy.
+She tells TenEighty about the importance of creators making videos that they enjoy.

-“It started off as a hobby and fun thing to do in my spare time,” explains Aleks, chatting about her beginnings on YouTube.
-“But eventually, when people actually started watching me and talking to me about my YouTube videos, it became so much more.”
+“It started off as a hobby and fun thing to do in my spare time,” explains Aleks, discussing her beginnings on YouTube, “but eventually, when people actually started watching me and talking to me about my YouTube videos, it became so much more.”

-When talking about her inspirations for her channel, Shane has “hands down” had the biggest influence on her life, and she’s been watching the US-based YouTuber for almost 10 years now.
+When talking about her inspirations for her channel, she says Shane has “hands down” had the biggest influence on her life, and she’s been watching the US-based YouTuber for almost ten years now.
 While she mentions that she was “probably way too young to watch” Shane’s videos at the time, she nevertheless enjoyed them.
-Daniel Howell, Phil Lester, Luke Cutforth and dodie are also among the other creators that have also inspired her over the years.
+Daniel Howell, Phil Lester, Luke Cutforth, and dodie are also among the other creators that have also inspired her over the years.

-“It was one that took a lot of planning and preparation but once it was filmed, edited and uploaded, I couldn’t be happier with it,” Aleks says regarding the video.
-Another reason why she loves this video is that it earned her a like from Twenty One Pilots member, Josh Dun, on Twitter!
+“It was one that took a lot of planning and preparation,” she says, “but once it was filmed, edited, and uploaded, I couldn’t be happier with it.”
+(Another reason why she loves this video is that it earned her a Twitter like from Tyler’s bandmate Josh Dun!)

 “They’ve had such a positive impact on me and my outlook on life,” she says.
-She even has a tattoo of the lyric “the sun will rise and we will try again” from the band’s song Truce as she mentions that it is a constant reminder that, even if she fails, there is still time to succeed.
+She even has a tattoo of the lyric “the sun will rise and we will try again” from the band’s song Truce, and she says it is a constant reminder that, even if she fails, there is still time to succeed.
 “Tyler Joseph encourages an attitude to push through the anxieties of being creative, which in turn helps me to keep creating YouTube videos,” she explains.

-When asked about her opinion on the ever-changing platform and the YouTube community as a whole, she is largely positive in her own experiences.
+When asked about her opinion on the ever-changing platform and the YouTube community as a whole, she says her own experiences have been largely positive.
 “Through the eyes of a small YouTuber, a lot of the changes didn’t affect me,” she explains.
-“However, I saw how much of an impact they had on other creators, for example, the Adpocalypse and the demonetisation of videos that didn’t deserve to be demonetised.”
+“However, I saw how much of an impact they had on other creators – for example, the Adpocalypse, and the demonetisation of videos that didn’t deserve to be demonetised.”

-She refers to the recent changes to the YouTube Partner Programme wherein channels must have over 4000 hours of watch time in the past year, and 1000 subscribers to be eligible for monetisation.
+She also mentions the recent changes to the YouTube Partner Programme, wherein channels must have over 1000 subscribers and 4000 hours of watch time in the past year to be eligible for monetisation.
 However, Aleks has a positive outlook on the future for small YouTubers.

 However, she focuses on the positives, including events which help to unite the YouTube community.
-Mentioning Summer in the City in particular, she says that events such as these “prove how much the community can actually come together and bond and enjoy an event that exists because we all enjoy the same thing.”
+Mentioning Summer in the City in particular, she says that YouTube events “prove how much the community can actually come together and bond and enjoy an event that exists because we all enjoy the same thing”.

 Are you a small YouTuber?
 We love spotlighting up-and-coming creators, but we’re not always on top of all the emerging talent in the community.
 To make sure you’re on our radar, fill out our new form!

-Want to discover other small creators?
+Want to discover other smaller creators?
 Here’s our Channel Spotlight for lifestyle and daily vlogger, Venetia Falconer.
 Alternatively, check out our Channel Spotlight for Emily Eaton, who posts vlogs and LGBTQ+ videos!